Singapore Changi Airport

 Aerotel Transit Hotel Changi Airport

 Designed by travellers for travellers, Aerotel gives you convenience as well as flexible hourly booking and different room sizes so you can book exactly what you need.
-It is located at Terminal 1 of the airport, on Level 3.
+It is located in Terminal 1 of the airport, on Level 3.